ProtonMail/protoncore_android/plugins/README.md

 Release process is based on [trunk branch for release process](https://trunkbaseddevelopment.com/branch-for-release/).
 Release is done by the CI.
 To trigger a release for version `X.Y.Z`, just push a branch named `release/gradle-plugins/X.Y.Z`.
 When the release is successfully done, a tag `release/gradle-plugins/X.Y.Z` is created from the commit used to do the release.

-Snapshot releases are also automatically made for every commit on `main` branch.
-Corresponding version is `main-SNAPSHOT`.

 Release implementation is orchestrated by project [publish-core-plugins](./publish-core-plugins).